Discover hidden gems, and experience the Real Wild Nature!

 This beautiful wild off-road coastal walk in a landscape of bog and windswept mountainside with stirring seaward panoramas from towering cliff edges.
 It’s a moderate level walk, following surfaced roadway, bog roads, grassy tracks and paths.
 It takes you past the Children of Lir sculpture (part of the revitalised North Mayo Art Trail) before heading inland, with a fairly demanding ascent over open ground.
 Allow about 2.5 hours for the walk.

-Also: Carrowteige is the start point for Benwee Head Loop which the Sunday Independent recently identified as one of the Top 3 Spring Walks in Ireland!
+Also: Carrowteige is the start point for Benwee Head Loop which the Sunday Independent identified as one of the Top 3 Spring Walks in Ireland!

 Find the starting point: